epixian/shopping-list/README.md

 * Rejects
   * entries already in the list
-  * entries consisting only of whitespace
+  * blank entries or entries consisting only of whitespace

 ## Project setup
 ```